 Finally, add audio from your iTunes library, and tweak the volume how you like it.
 A video isn’t complete without music.

 Now press “Finish.”
 That’s it!
 You’ve just created an awesome intro to use on your videos.
+I didn’t show every single option that’s available in this tutorial – try it out for yourself.

 Get Started With Internet Marketing

 I use video marketing as part of my affiliate marketing business.
-If you’d like to learn more about video creation, as well as content creation, SEO, keyword research and website design, read my review or click the banner below to learn more.
+If you’d like to learn more about video creation, as well as content creation, SEO, keyword research and website design, READ MY REVIEW or click the banner below to learn more.
 Building an online business is a fantastic way to invest in your financial future.

 Have I sold you on PocketVideo?
 Give it a try and see if you like the results.
 It’s fairly intuitive to use, and you can create some great intros for your YouTube, Facebook, and Instagram videos.